 There are many companies that specialize in producing custom Class B RV’s but it’s not going to be cheap.
 Still, if you’re already investing in an RV it might make sense to pay the extra amount and go all the way!

-If you’re over 6′ 5″ tall then custom options can start to look really appealing as it’s more than headroom you’re dealing with.
+If you’re over 6′ 5″ tall then custom options can start to look really appealing as it’s more than the headroom you’re dealing with.
 At that height, you’re also going to be dealing with short beds, counters, and sinks.

 Closing Thoughts

-Let me know what you think and if there’s a tall-friendly Class B I missed let me know in the comments below.
+Let me know what you think, and if there’s a tall-friendly Class B I missed, let me know in the comments below!

 Since I’m 6’3” I appreciate your article.
 The next measurement is the overall length or the ontour 2.2 may prevent a parking issue touring the USA in small towns .
 We have parking restrictions of 21’ in some towns near us .